 - 2.2.1.
 General.
 Only one spill schedule will be used at Bonneville Dam (Table BON-15). - 2.2.1.1.
-Decisions regarding spill level changes will be made through regional agreement at TMT. - 2.2.1.2.
+Decisions regarding spill level changes will be made through regional agreement at TMT.

+- 2.2.1.2.
 Nighttime spill is limited as necessary to control total dissolved gas (TDG) supersaturation.
 Adjustments of the nighttime spill level may be granted on a case-by-case basis by the Reservoir Control Center (RCC), dependent upon TDG monitoring at stations downstream of the dam, biological monitoring, and fish movement. - 2.2.1.3.
 The hours of nighttime spill are the daily complements of the periods of daytime spill (Table BON-6).
 The transition from daytime spill cap to nighttime spill cap and vice versa will normally take 15 to 20 minutes due to the time required to start, synchronize, and load multiple generators.
 The transition to the daytime spill period should not start until after the nighttime cap period is over. - 2.2.1.4.
 Frequently, a total river discharge change will occur concurrently with these spill transitions.
 The transition to the nighttime cap should begin early enough to minimize chances of violating the defined nighttime spill maximum. - 2.2.2.
 Juvenile Fish.
 Spill planning dates for juvenile fish passage have a start date of April 10 and end date of August 31.
 These are planning dates and are flexible according to specific requirements relating to fish abundance.
-The daytime spill amount is 75 kcfs in order to reduce adult fallback.
-The NMFS 2004 BiOp sets a minimum spill level of 50 kcfs.
-At night, the spill amount will be up to the 120% gas cap.
+During spring through the end of June, the day and night spill amount is 100 kcfs.
+From July 1 through August, the daytime spill amount is 75 kcfs, and the nighttime spill amount is a level that entrains gas up to the 120% gas cap without exceeding it.
+The NMFS 2004 BiOp sets a minimum spill level of 50 kcfs. - 2.2.3.

-2.2.3.
 Adult Fish.
-During the primary adult fish passage period, March 01 through November, daytime spill will be limited to 75 kcfs whenever possible.
+During the primary adult fish passage period of March 01 through November, daytime spill will be limited to 75 kcfs from July 01 through August whenever possible (see also 2.2.2.).
 Normally, this restriction will be from one hour before sunrise to one half hour after sunset (Table BON-6).
-However, during the sockeye passage season, which begins when at least 10 adult sockeye pass the project per day, but no later than June 1 through August 15, the cap will apply until one hour after sunset.
+However, during that portion of the sockeye run that occurs between July 01 and August 15, the cap will apply until one hour after sunset. - 2.2.3.1.

-2.2.3.1.
 From September 1 through November 30, and from March 1 to the beginning of spill for juvenile fish passage in early April, provide spill from bays 1 and 18 with each spill gate open 6".
-From December 1 through February 28, provide spill for adult attraction from Spill Bay 1 by setting the spill gate open 6".
+From December 1 through February 28, provide spill for adult attraction from Spill Bay(s) 1 and/or 18 by setting the spill gate open 6".
+Spill only from the bay(s) that are adjacent to an operating fishway entrance.
 Spill for these periods will occur during daylight hours, as indicated in Table BON-6.

-Table BON-6.
-Daytime spill schedule for Bonneville Project.
+Tab ı⊥e BON-6.
+Daytıme spill schedule ior Bonneville Project.